daverix/slingerORM/README.md

       }
     }

-SlingerORM generates this code with two annotation processors.
+SlingerORM generates the code using two annotation processors.
 The first generates a mapper class that you can use to map the tedious part in the example above:

     private Mapper<ExampleEntity> mapper;